Penn Cove Water Festival - 2015

 10) 11 Woman Race - Fine Line Painting, Front Street Realty and Jan Pikard & Anne Harvey

 11) 11 Man race - Dave Bieniek & Ervin Knezek

 Second Place - Stahlo Canoe Club

-The Penn Cove Water Festival will feature the following performances in downtown Coupeville during the Water Festival:
+The Penn Cove Water Festival featured the following performances in downtown Coupeville during the Water Festival:

 10:00 am to 11am Shifty Sailors - Farmers Market

 11:00 am - WELCOME CEREMONY - Main Stage

 11:15 am - The Shifty Sailors, Sea Shanties and Maritime Music - Main Stage